doomkek/HoyoWallpapers/README.md

 ## >who asked?
 **Q: Why filesize so big?** <br>
-A: Application and all of it dependencies (even the runtime) was compiled into a single file so you don't have to install additiona .NET runtime to run it
+A: Application and all of it dependencies (even the runtime) was compiled into a single file so you don't have to install additional .NET runtime to run it

 **Q: Why wallpaper size so big?** <br>
 A: It is possible to trim all unnecesarry resources to save 100-150mb for each wallpaper but it takes too much time so I'm not doing it.